reasonwithoutrestraint/site/Original/My moral understanding.md

 - Certain normative judgments are better than others.
 - The better normative judgments are independent of our actual judgments.

-Constituitive properties of normative judgments that might make them candidates for this quasi truth-aptness:
-- Reflective Equilibrium:
+#### Constituents of Normativity

+Constitutive properties of judgments/thinking in various normative domains

+Normativity/rationality generally:
+- Capacities of agents as such:
+    - Form beliefs - have a mind-to-world state of mind.
+    - Perform intentional actions - have a world-to-mind state of mind.
+- Requirements on normative thinking:
     - Consistency - Insofar as one believes a moral proposition (or any proposition), they cannot believe its negation.
     - Explanatory - Beliefs shouldn't just be unrelated consistent propositions; some propositions should explain the others.
 If our normative judgments where radically contextualized to particular times, places, circumstances, etc. then we could never make plans for the future.
     - Supervenience: The purpose of normative reasoning is to plan responses to circumstances in the future.
 No such plan can be useful if it gives different responses for the same circumstances.
-- Grammatical structure

-Constituitive properties of particular normative domains:
+Reasons = judgments that would be formed following exercise of the above capacities with full respect to the above requirements, conditioned on any judgments which are constitutive of the normative domain in question.

-- Epistemic judgments:
+Epistemic reasons
 - Reason to follow principles of deduction: Insofar as one believes P and believes P->Q, why do they have necessary reason to believe Q?
 It cannot be because Q is true.
 There are plenty of true statements that we don't have reason to believe, also Q need not be true if either P or P->Q are false.
 - Reason to accord beliefs to perception: Insofar as one perceives entity X with properties P, why do they have necessary reason to believe that X exists with certain properties?
 Insofar as one perceives a entity with certain properties, there is a tendency to believe that entity exists with those properties.
 If someone witnessed certain sensation without also having corresponding dispositions of beliefs that they mapped to reality, then they would be perceptions.

-- Prudential judgments:
+Prudential reasons
 - Reason to satisfy ends: insofar as one values end X, why do they have necessary reason to act to bring about X?
 Insofar as one performs an intentional or voluntary action, it is done with the intention to bring about some end, i.e. it is done because one believes they have reason to perform it.
 Otherwise, it would be a nonvoluntary action.
 - Reason to apply means-ends reasoning: Insofar as one take themselves to have reason to promote X, why do they have necessary reason to promote Y given that Y promotes X?
 Part of what it is to take oneself to have reason to promote X is to take oneself to have reason to perform the means to promote it.
 If one didn't take oneself to have reason to promote those means, they wouldn't think they have reason to promote X.
 - Desires/motivations: Desires and motivations are not the same as values and reasons.
     - For one, one can desire X or be motivated to bring about X without valuing X or judging that they have reson to bring about X.
-        - Desires and motivations are not subject to the constituitive features of normative judgments.
-E.g. it doesn't follow from the mere fact that one desires X that they have reason to bring about X. It is not constituitive of desiring X that one also desires the means to bring about X (e.g. if X is have healthy teeth and the means is performing a painful dental operation)
+    - Desires and motivations are not subject to the constitutive features of normative judgments.
+E.g. it doesn't follow from the mere fact that one desires X that they have reason to bring about X. It is not constitutive of desiring X that one also desires the means to bring about X (e.g. if X is have healthy teeth and the means is performing a painful dental operation)
     - Judgments of value and judgments of reasons do bear an interesting relationship to desires and motivations.
 It may be that normative judgments are the product of motivational features plus the following features: endorsement, reflection/deliberation, full consciousness/awareness, full information

-- Moral judgments:
+Moral reasons
 - Taking into account the interests of others: insofar as one advances a moral judgment X, why do they have necessary reason to take into account the interests of others?
 Insofar as one advances a moral judgment, they are making an attempt to modify the behaviors and attitudes of others.
 If a person has no interest in modifying the judgments of others, they are not playing the morality game.
 To play the morality game well, they moral judgments that they advance must be judgments that others would accept if they were fully rational, i.e. they would need to advocate for moral norms that all persons have reason to respect.

-What does it mean to say that certain rules are constituitive of a normative domain?
+What does it mean to say that certain rules are constitutive of a normative domain?
 It is not to say that people are incapable of violating that rule within that domain.
 Clearly people make normative errors.
 Rather, it is to say that people are incapable of violating that rule in full consciousness and awareness of what they are doing.
 For example, people can clearly hold contradictory beliefs.
 But they cannot hold those contradictory beliefs while in full consciousness and awareness of the implications of those beliefs.
 This can explain the motivation of normative judgments.
 A normative judgment is true for an agent if and only if the agent would hold that judgment in full consciousness (or some other circumstances), and valuing full consciousness (or those other circumstances) just is what it is to be a rational creature.
 For example, we are incapable of believing P and not P. This explains why it is irrational to believe propositions with contradictory implications, because if we were in full consciousness, we would/could not hold those beliefs.

 #### Morality